Travel insurance for visitors to Canada

 Single-trip plans are typically less expensive than multi-trip or annual plans.

-The cost of travel insurance for visitors to Canada
+How much does travel insurance for visitors to Canada cost?

 When planning a trip, understanding the cost of travel insurance is essential to budgeting effectively.
-Below are some average cost estimates for different types of travelers and lengths of stay:
+Below are some average cost estimates for different types of travellers and lengths of stay:

 Short-term visitors (1-2 weeks)